 Designed primarily with small- and medium-sized businesses in mind, Windows XP Mode comes as a separate download and works only with Windows 7 Professional, Ultimate, and Enterprise.
 Windows XP Mode also requires virtualization software such as Windows Virtual PC.
 Both are available free on the Microsoft website.

-Configure a business workstation with the Windows XP Mode.
+Configure a custom computer with the Windows XP Mode.